-Number Policy Supporting Policy place is appropriate.
-Surfaces should not be covered or concealed to view from a distance.
-No new finishes (other than paint) should be applied.
-Additions are not appropriate.
-Missing elements may be replaced with new fabric of either reconstruction or new configuration of sympathetic design. b.
-Limited adaptation of the interior fabric of the lighthouse may be appropriate.
-Refer to the draft CMP 2018 for details.
-Policy 35 Generally, the Head Keeper's Quarters has reached its full potential in terms of development and landscaping.
+Number Policy Supporting Policy Policy 36 The Assistant Keeper's Quarters has reached its full potential in terms of development and landscaping.
 Introducing new, additional features within the fenced boundaries of the residence has the potential to impact on historic views to and from the residence and detract from the overall aesthetic and historic significance of the place.
-As such, adaptation of the Head Keeper's Quarters is not considered to be appropriate Adaptation of the interior, exterior and grounds of the Head Keeper's Quarters in accordance with this Plan and the draft CMP 2018 may be considered appropriate.
-Policy 36 The Assistant Keeper's Quarters has reached its full potential in terms of development and landscaping.
-Introducing new, additional features within the fenced boundaries of the residence has the potential to impact on historic views to and from the residence and detract from the overall aesthetic and historic significance of the place.
 As such, adaptation of the Assistant Keeper's Quarters is not considered to be appropriate.
-Adaptation of the interior, exterior and grounds of the Assistant Keeper's Quarters in accordance with this Plan and the draft CMP 2018 may be considered appropriate.
-Policy 37 The introduction of temporary and mobile structures for good reason is acceptable, provided they are capable of easy and quick removal. a.
+In accordance with this Plan and the CMP 2018, adaptation of the interior, exterior and grounds of the Assistant Keeper's Quarters is not considered appropriate.
+Policy 37 The introduction of temporary and mobile structures for good reason is acceptable, provided they are capable of easy and quick removal and there is no impact on the heritage values of the place. a.
 The installation of temporary or mobile structures as part of any event organised by or agreed to by the Harbour Trust is appropriate, provided they are capable of being removed, and any impacts are reversible. b.
 The erection of temporary structures within the place for ceremonial and other compatible uses of the place identified in this Management Plan is appropriate, provided they are capable of being removed, and any impacts are reversible. c.
-The introduction of mobile or temporary structures for the

-Number Policy Supporting Policy purpose of distributing information relating to the place or selling light refreshments is appropriate, provided they are capable of being removed, and any impacts are reversible.
-Installation of Outdoor Furniture, Rubbish Bins, Signs and Other Facilities Policy 38 At most places the introduction of small features relating to public visitation is acceptable, provided they are of suitable design.
+The introduction of mobile or temporary structures for the purpose of distributing information relating to the place or selling light refreshments is appropriate, provided they are capable of being removed, and any impacts are reversible. oor Furniture, Rubbish Bins, Signs and Other Facilities Policy 38 At most places the introduction of small features relating to public visitation is acceptable, provided they are of suitable design.
 In this case, the addition of small site features has the potential to clutter the landscape and detract from the overall character of the place and are not considered appropriate. a.
 The introduction of lighting and vehicle barriers in association with existing pedestrian and vehicular accessways into the site are appropriate provided they are designed and located to provide minimal visual intrusion. b.
 Outdoor seating, garbage receptacles, fixed cooking facilities, picnic pavilions, amenity blocks and other large outdoor facilities are not appropriate (except where in accordance this Management Plan). c.
 Signage for interpretation and information purposes only is appropriate at limited locations across the site.
 Commercial advertising signage for any purpose is not appropriate. d.
 New roads, car parking facilities and pathways within the place are not appropriate. e.
-Works and activities within the setting of the place and at associated places, particularly on the boundary of the place should, if possible, be controlled to minimise visual intrusion and misunderstandings about the associations and meanings embodied at the place.
+Works and activities within the setting of the place and at associated places, particularly on the boundary of the place should, if possible, be controlled to minimise visual intrusion and misunderstandings

+Number Policy Supporting Policy about the associations and meanings embodied at the place.
 Community Consultation Policy 39 Ongoing consultation with the community should take place during the implementation and review of Management Plans (made under section 341S of the EPBC Act) and supporting studies such as Conservation Management Plans.
 Community and stakeholder consultation, including the Local Aboriginal Land Council, should be undertaken in the Management Plan and supporting adoption process and the monitoring and review of the Management Plan and supporting studies, particularly where actions are likely to impact on the heritage values of the place.